openfisca/openfisca-web-api/production-config/README.md

   > See also [Gunicorn deployment tutorial](http://gunicorn.org/#deployment).

-- [`openfisca-web-api.service`](./openfisca-web-api.service) is the systemd service file staring the gunicorn server.
+- [`openfisca-web-api.service`](./openfisca-web-api.service) is the systemd service file starting the gunicorn server.

   Copy or link it to `/etc/systemd/system`.
 Update the paths in the file.